Vladimir-0001/Agechecker-Bypass/README.md

 $ mkcert -install

 ```
-> **Warning**: the `rootCA-key.pem` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
+> **Warning**: The `rootCA-key.pem` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
 Do not share it.
 ## 2.  generate the certificate and key

 ```bash